 The Obeyah-woman closed her eyes.
 “I see a lot of travel in your future, which is very good for a writer,” she said.
 I felt overwhelmed with hope.
 She reached out, held my hands, and looked me in the eyes.
 “If you want to be a writer, you will be a writer.”
 I left the Obeyah-woman’s house perplexed that day.
 The open-ended answer was not what I was seeking and the memory of that visit grew to haunt me.
 For many years after, I took the woman’s words with a grain of salt, thinking the visit was a bust.
 It wasn’t until I was older that I began to realize the wisdom in her words.
 Our futures, our dreams, and wishes lie solely in our own hands, and to obtain the answers that we seek, only we can turn them into realities.”

-Christina Persaud resides in Maine with her husband and a ferociously sweet Yorkie named Kaiju.
+Christina Persaud resides in Florida with her husband and a ferociously sweet Yorkie named Kaiju.